Reception Year at Dandelion

 If your request is declined, you have the choice to carry on with your child's application and accept a place in their normal age group, or refuse the place they've been offered, skip the Reception year and make an application for them to start in Year 1 the following year.

-There's no right of appeal, but you can make a complaint to the admissions authority, which they have to process in line with their complaints procedure.
+There is no right of appeal, but you can make a complaint to the admissions authority, which they have to process in line with their complaints procedure.

 The Summer Born Campaign is appealing for all parents of summer born children who defer school entry until Compulsory School Age to have the choice of whether they start in Reception or Year 1.
-‘It’s unfair that parents in some areas have this option, while in others, they have to decide between sending their child to school before they’re ready or letting them miss a whole year of their education,’ Pauline explains.

 Reception year at Dandelion